 (c) any alleged breach by the accused of any other protective condition or order that has been the subject of a prosecution.

-(3) On becoming aware of any such alleged breach, the judicial officer or authorised officer shall give each person for whose protection a protective condition or order referred to in subclause (2) was imposed or made (a “relevant person”) a reasonable opportunity to give evidence by affidavit on matters relating to that protective condition or order.
+(3) On becoming aware of any such alleged breach, the judicial officer or authorised officer shall give each person for whose protection a protective condition or order referred to in subclause (2) was imposed or made (a relevant person) a reasonable opportunity to give evidence by affidavit on matters relating to that protective condition or order.

 (4) The judicial officer or authorised officer shall in making any decision for the purposes of clause 3A(1)(c) —